 Achondroplasia

 Rare: 1/25,000 to 1/30,000 births.
 Chondrodysplasia is of sporadic origin in 90 % of cases (in relation with the father's age) but autosomal dominant transmission is present in the remaining 10 %.
-It is caused by a mutation in the FGFR3 gene (4p16.3) coding for a fibroblast growth factor receptor expressed in growth cartilage.
+It is caused by a gain-of-function mutation of the FGFR3 gene (4p16.3) coding for a fibroblast growth factor receptor expressed in growth cartilage.

-Clinical picture:
+Clinical presentation:

 - disproportionate dwarfism with: